-type The type of XStringSet (sequences) to return.
-This should be (an unambiguous abbreviation of) one of "XStringSet", "DNAStringSet", "RNAStringSet", made to guess the type of sequences based on their composition.
+The type of XStringSet (sequences) to return.
+This should be (an unambiguous type abbreviation of) one of "XStringSet", "DNAStringSet", "RNAStringSet", made to guess the type of sequences based on their composition.

-"AAStringSet", "BStringSet", "QualityScaledXStringSet", "QualityScaledDNAStringSet", "QualityScaledRNAStringSet", "QualityScaledAAStringSet", or "QualityScaledBStringSet", limit Number of results to display.
+"AAStringSet", "BStringSet", "QualityScaledXStringSet", "QualityScaledDNAStringSet", "AAStringSet", "QualityScaledDNAStringSet", "

+If type is "XStringSet" or "QualityScaledXStringSet" then an attempt is limit Number of results to display.
 The default (-1) does not limit the number of results.

-If type is "XStringSet" or "QualityScaledXStringSet" then an attempt is replaceChar Optional character used to replace any characters of the sequence that are not present in the XStringSet's alphabet.
+Optional character used to replace any characters of the sequence that are not replaceChar present in the XStringSet's alphabet.
 Not applicable if type=="BStringSet".
 The default (NA) results in an error if an incompatible character exist.
 (See details nameBy Character string giving the column name for naming the XStringSet.

 orderBy Character string giving the column name for sorting the results.
 Defaults to the order of entries in the database.
-Optionally can be followed by " ASC" or countOnly Logical specifying whether to return only the number of sequences.
+Optionally can be followed by " ASC" or